- Modern Slavery Statement

 In our annual Equality, Diversity and Inclusion report you can read how we are working towards a fairer and more inclusive society.

 The report shares stories from our staff and service users, tells you about who lives in our communities, and shows the composition and experiences of our workforce, all from a perspective of inclusion.
-As you will read, we have received awards for our work to support inclusion but we still have more progress to make.
-So, the final page of the report lists our priorities for next year.
-You can read the full report by clicking here.
-You can read our Equality, Diversity and Inclusion Strategy here and our Equality, Diversity and Inclusion Plan here.
-You can also read our NHS Workforce Race Equality Standard report and action plan here.
+As you will read, we have received awards for our work to support inclusion but we still have more progress to make and we are clear on our priorities for 2023 in the report.

 I hope you enjoy reading both of these and we’d love to hear your feedback at firstname.lastname@example.org